kbingham/libcamera/Documentation/guides/pipeline-handler.rst

 A pipeline handler makes use of the following libcamera classes to realize the functionalities descibed above.
 Below is a brief overview of each of those:

 ..
-TODO: Convert to sphinx refs
+TODO: (All) Convert to sphinx refs
+..
+TODO: (MediaDevice) Reference to the Media Device API (possibly with versioning requirements)
+..
+TODO: (IPAInterface) refer to the IPA guide

 -  `MediaDevice <http://libcamera.org/api-html/classlibcamera_1_1MediaDevice.html>`_:
    Instances of this class are associated with a kernel media controller device and its connected objects.

-   ..
-TODO: Reference to the Media Device API (possibly with versioning requirements)

 -  `DeviceEnumerator <http://libcamera.org/api-html/classlibcamera_1_1DeviceEnumerator.html>`_:
    Enumerates all media devices attached to the system and the media entities